Frederick Peel: Political career

 Peel entered parliament in that year, when he was elected at an unopposed by-election in February 1849 as a Member of Parliament (MP) for Leominster.
 At the next general election, in 1852, he was returned as the MP for Bury, but was defeated in 1857.
 He regained the Bury seat in 1859, and remained in the House of Commons until a further defeat in 1865.
-He served as Under-Secretary of State for War and the Colonies under Lord John Russell from 1851 to 1852 and under Lord Aberdeen from 1852 to 1854, as Under-Secretary of State for the Colonies under Aberdeen from 1854 to 1855 and as Under-Secretary of State for War under Lord Palmerston from 1855 to 1857, when he was sworn of the Privy Counsellor.
+He served as Under-Secretary of State for War and the Colonies under Lord John Russell from 1851 to 1852 and under Lord Aberdeen from 1852 to 1854, as Under-Secretary of State for the Colonies under Aberdeen from 1854 to 1855 and as Under-Secretary of State for War under Lord Palmerston from 1855 to 1857, when he was sworn of the Privy Council.
 He again held office under Palmerston and then Russell as Financial Secretary to the Treasury from 1860 to 1865.

 Peel's chief service to the state was in connection with the Railway and Canal Commission.
 He was appointed a commissioner on the inception of this body in 1873, and was its president until its reconstruction in 1888, remaining a member of the commission until his death in 1906.
 He was appointed a Knight Commander of the Order of St Michael and St George in 1869.